sibidharan/zealphp/README.md

 enable coroutine postgres? [no] : no
 ```

-After a lot of console messages, the build process should end with this messages
+After a lot of console messages, the build process should end with these messages

 ```
 Build process completed successfully